Can You Afford Long Term Insurance? Can You Afford NOT to Have It?

 For years, my husband and I understood the importance of Long Term Care Insurance.
 However the cost was a deterrent, while we were putting our children through four years of University.
-Working in the industry, I have always been a big believer in the value of long-term care insurance.
+Working in the industry, I have always understood the value of long-term care insurance.
 I always felt it was something that we would have to do as soon as possible.
 Many of us will live into our 90’s.
 I think it is reasonable to believe that one day we may all need help.
 Maybe it’s help in our homes—someone to assist with cooking, bathing, dressing, etc. Many will need more help and chose to move into an assisted living or nursing home, instead of bringing someone into our homes.
 Either way, the cost of care is very expensive, and it will continue to increase at a rate that is higher than the inflation rate.

 This is why it is so important to consider long term care insurance now.
 Who is going to pay these costs, when you need them the most?
 Certainly not Medicare!
 All of us have home insurance to protect us from any damage that can occur to our homes.
 We have auto insurance to help us in the event of an accident or injury in our cars.
 Doesn’t it make sense to have insurance that can provide the support, care and comfort if you become too ill, sick or old, to care for yourself?

-Long Term Care Insurance policies have changed throughout the last few years, as premiums increased to cover the anticipated cost of care.
+Long Term Insurance policies have changed throughout the last few years, as premiums increased to cover the anticipated cost of care.
 You should also keep in mind that your monthly payment will also increase as your age increases.
 This is because the older you are when you take LTC insurance, the fewer years you have to pay into it, before you have the need to use it.
 If you are fifty years old, or older, now is the time to consider if long term care is for you and if so, act on it to lock in your eligibility while your health is in “good standing” and you’re insurable.

 I understand the shock, and the financial burden you may think paying this premium might have on your lifestyle.
 However the importance of it, to not only protect myself when I am elderly, but just as important is to protect my children.
 Making sure my welfare does not burden them or affect my own assets, far outweighs the cost.
 I encourage you to try and think through your options.
 Contact a Long Term Care Specialist so you understand all that you need to know.
 Also, have them explain to you just how the particular policy that you are looking at works.
 When I consulted a specialist, he gave me a small chart that made a large impact on my thinking.